raj4-25/Facial-Image-Synthesizer-using-Deep-Learning/README.md

 opened new frontiers in recognizing and synthesizing facial expressions.
 This project presents a real-time facial expression manipulation system that captures live images from a webcam, processes them via a third-party expression editor API (Segmind), and produces visually altered facial expressions.
+The system is designed using modular Python scripts for individual emotions—angry, happy, sleepy, and surprised—and is supplemented with a desktop-based GUI launcher for usability.
+Captured images are encoded in base64 and transmitted with parametric configurations to control specific facial features such as mouth shape, eyebrow positioning, eye movements, and head orientation.
+The API responds with a processed image reflecting the desired emotional state, which is then stored and optionally displayed to the user.

 ## Facial Landmark Detection using OpenCV:
 Finding particular important areas on a person's face, like the corners of their eyes, nose,